paulotto/jaw_tracking_system/README.md

 ## License

-This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+This project is only intended for research and educational purposes and is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 See the [LICENSE](./LICENSE) file for details.

+> This license allows you to use, adapt, and distribute the material for **non-commercial** purposes,
+> provided the following conditions are met:
+> 1. Attribution: You must give appropriate credit to the original authors, provide a link to the license, and indicate if changes were made.
+> 2. Non-Commercial: You may not use the material for commercial purposes (e.g., selling or profiting from it, directly or indirectly).
+> 3. ShareAlike: If you create derivative works (e.g., modify or adapt the material), you must distribute them under the same CC BY-NC-SA 4.0 license.
+> 4. No Additional Restrictions: You may not impose additional legal or technological restrictions that prevent others from exercising the rights granted by the license.

 ## Citation